Manage Jupyter notebook servers

 Configure the Jupyter server

-When you launch any managed server, by default it uses the current project interpreter and the automatically selected port.
+When you launch any managed server, by default it uses the current Python interpreter and the automatically selected port.
 However, you can select any other interpreter available in your PyCharm instance and specify an alternative port.
 You can also connect to any configured server if you know its URL and token.

 To open the server settings, selectin the list of the Jupyter servers.